varunteja007006/Sports-Management-Website/README.md

 3. students_page.css
 4. style.css

-Also attached few pictures, pic1.jpg to pic7.jpg and avatar.png, avatar2.svg.
-These are used as background images and for login ,sign up.
+Also attached few avatar.png and avatar2.svg.
+These are used for login and sign up.

 Now coming to the HTML files:
 1. homepage.html